 Trekking Permit Cost for Everest Base Camp

 Until the published date of this post, trekkers to Everest Base Camp need to issue two different Trekking Permits for the Everest Base Camp tour.
-Khumbu Pasang Lhamu Rural Municipality Entry Permit and Sagarmatha National Park Entry Permit are required for the Everest Base Camp.
+The Everest Base Camp requires the Khumbu Pasang Lhamu Rural Municipality Entry Permit and Sagarmatha National Park Entry Permit.
 Trekker's Information Management System (TIMS) card was not necessary until now.
-But the Trekking Agencies Association of Nepal (TAAN) will implement the TIMS card soon, in collaboration with the Nepal Tourism Board (NTB).
+However, the Trekking Agencies Association of Nepal (TAAN) will implement the TIMS card soon, collaborating with the Nepal Tourism Board (NTB).

 When the TIMS card is issued for Everest Base Camp Trekking, it can be obtained from the NTB office in Bhrikutimandap, Kathmandu, for individual trekkers.
 If you book your trip through an agency, the Trekking company will manage this ticket.
 It costs 2000 NPR for a Trekker.
 Similarly, it costs 1,000 NPR for South Asian Trekkers.

 Khumbu Pasang Lhamu Rural Municipality tickets can be issued in Lukla.
-This rural municipality has an office at the end of town where you can get this Entry Permit.
+The municipality has an office at the end of town where you can get an Entry Permit.
 The cost of this entry ticket is 2000 NPR for all trekkers.

 The following required ticket is the Sagarmatha National Park Permit.
-You can get this Entry Permit in Monjo on the way to Namche Bazaar on the second day of the Everest base camp journey.
-It costs 3000 NPR per person for all trekkers except those from South Asian countries.
-The Sagarmatha National Park Permit fee is 1500 NPR for trekkers from South Asian nations.
+On the second day of the Everest base camp journey, you can get this entry permit in Monjo on your way to Namche Bazaar.
+It costs 3000 NPR per person for all trekkers except those from South Asian countries, and the fee is 1500 NPR for those from South Asian nations.

 Everest Base Camp Individually

 Knowing how easy and difficult the Everest Base Camp Trek is for individuals is exemplary.
-Is it safe to Trek alone or without a guide to Everest Base Camp?
+Is trekking alone or without a guide to Everest Base Camp safe?
 The answer is mostly yes, but it depends on the condition of the situation and the season.

 There won't be any problems with individual trekkers if everything runs smoothly.
 Trekking in the high mountain region is complex, and one might suffer from altitude sickness sometimes.
 Also, booking a flight ticket to Lukla and arranging accommodation in some mountainous areas can be difficult.

 Things will not go wrong walking alone during high hiking season.
-But if you are trying to trek by yourself in the offseason, it is not a good idea.
-There won't be many trekkers on the trail, and if you have any problems, no one will know about your difficult situation.
+But it is not a good idea if you are trying to trek by yourself in the offseason.
+There won't be many trekkers on the trail; if you have any problems, no one will know about your difficult situation.

 Booking a Trek with a Local or Overseas Company